tokamak-network/darius-tutorial/cross-dom-bridge-eth/README.md

 # Bridging ETH with the Optimism SDK

-This tutorial teaches you how to use the SDK to transfer ETH between Layer 1 (Ethereum) and Layer 2 (Tokamak).
+This tutorial teaches you how to use the SDK to transfer ETH between Layer 1 (Goerli) and Layer 2 (Darius).

 ## Setup